top of page

 Archaeologist

-Zachary White is an archaeologist with over two years of academic research and field experience and one year of professional experience in cultural resource management (CRM) throughout California.
-He has worked on projects subject to Federal, State, and local government regulations within California and has participated as a crew member in monitoring, survey, and excavation efforts throughout California.
-Zachary has served in various capacities for projects involving both prehistoric and historic cultural resources, has participated in small- and large-scale archaeological surveys, as well as assisted in Phase-II testing and Phase-III data recovery investigations and archaeological monitoring throughout California.
-His pre-field research experience includes California Historical Resources Information System (CHRIS) record searches and Native American correspondence and outreach.
+Zac is an archaeologist with over seven years of academic research and field experience and five years of professional experience in CRM throughout California.
+He has worked on projects subject to Federal, State, and local government regulations within California and has participated as a Field Director and crew member in monitoring, survey, and excavation efforts throughout California.
+Zachary has served in various capacities for projects involving both precontact and historic cultural resources, has participated in small- and large-scale archaeological surveys, as well as assisted in Phase-II testing and Phase-III data recovery investigations and archaeological monitoring throughout California.

 Originally from the Midwest, Zac loves to explore mountain ranges, to work on his jeeps, and to take off-road drives.
 He is a big fan of football, especially the LA Rams.
 Zac has a particular interest in history and early California history, and he plans to obtain a master’s degree in applied archaeology.